Install globally

 • Supports partial session ID matching (e.g., a166a1e4 matches a166a1e4-c89e-41f8-80c8-d73f6cd0d39c)

-• Accepts agent name to resume that agent’s session
+• Accepts an agent name to resume that agent’s session

 • Automatically changes to the agent’s workspace directory before launching Claude